matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Types of Dependency Injection

-- By class property.
+- By class property:
+    - Can be public or private properties.
 - By setter.
-- By constructor.
+- By constructor:
+    - Most Preferred.

 ### Concrete classes vs interfaces